ci4rail/docs/docs/user-docs/_quick-start-guide/moducop/connect-to-terminal.md

 * Local network your Developer PC attached.
 Network with DHCP support
 * Ethernet Cable M12 X-Coded to RJ45

-# Step1: Connect Moducop to Network
+# Step 1: Connect Moducop to Network

 * Connect Moducops ETH1 interface to your local network using the Ethernet Cable M12 X-Coded to RJ45
 * Ensure your Moducop is powered